hasanmoudud/geocompr/main.md

 An autonomous vehicle, for example, can generate 100 GB of data per day [@theeconomist_autonomous_2016].
 Remote sensing data from satellites has become too large to analyze the corresponding data with a single computer, leading to initiatives such as  [OpenEO](http://r-spatial.org/2016/11/29/openeo.html).

-This 'geodata revolution' drives demand for high performance computer hardware and efficent, scalable software to handle and extract signal from the noise to understand and perhaps change the world.
+This 'geodata revolution' drives demand for high performance computer hardware and efficent, scalable software to handle and extract signal from the noise, to understand and perhaps change the world.
 'Geodatabases' enable storage and generation of manageble subsets from the vast geographic data stores, making interfaces for gaining knowledge from them vital tools for the future.
 R is one such tool, with advanced analysis, modelling and visualization capabilities.
 In this context the focus of the book is not on the language itself [see @wickham_advanced_2014].